Procurement Frameworks.

 How to buy: a step-by-step guide

-When you have written your requirements, use the Digital Marketplace to search for cloud services, save details of your search and download a copy of your search results.
+When you have written your requirements, use the Contract Award Service (CAS) to search for cloud services, save details of your search and download a copy of your results.

-After you have assessed the services you found, use the Digital Marketplace to declare the outcome of your search.
+After you have assessed the services you found, declare the outcome of your search in CAS.

 1. Save a search